olekuz/tyk-docs/tyk-docs/content/tyk-cloud/account-&-billing/plans.md

 ---

+## Introduction

+This page explains the Tyk Cloud account types and addons, plus how to change your plan type, so that you can build the perfect package to meet your needs.

 Our plans cover every use case scenario, from a free trial, to a global enterprise ready plan.
 You can also purchase addons to increase your functionality.

 ### 14 Day Trial